shrhdk/theta-remote-release/README.md

 ## License

-- This project is released under the MIT license. (except `ESP8266HTTPClient.cpp`)
+- This project is released under the MIT license.

 ## 謝辞